Get Ready for At-Home Learning

 2. Provide ample light and a power source.

-Eye strain can occur if you try to focus on a computer screen for too long in a dimly lit area.
-If you can put the table or desk near a window, that would be ideal.
-Natural light is both physically and mentally healthy.
+Trying to focus on a computer screen in a dimly lit area can cause eyestrain.
+If you can put the table or desk near a window, that would be ideal, since natural light is both physically and mentally healthy.
 However, good overhead lighting or a reading lamp will also promote vision hygiene.

 Access to a power outlet is also important, but avoid having to stretch a cord across the floor where it might be a tripping hazard.
 As you do for your phones, create a spot where laptops can be charged every evening so they are fully charged for morning school.
 They can be plugged in again during lunchtime, if necessary, in order to avoid a stretched cord.